mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/23/2020

+Re-factored some code and put re-used code into components that way it takes up less space on actual pages.
+I also cleaned up imports that way readability is a little better.
+I am currently restructuring the layout of the results of the search page that way it looks more like a spreadsheet with artist, trackname, album, and a play button.

 #### 12/21/2020

 Found a nice little trick to enable CORS anywhere that someone created through heroku.
 All you have to do is attach it to the front of the http request.
 Example: https://cors-anywhere.herokuapp.com/https://my.api.getpeople/.
 Check it out [here](https://cors-anywhere.herokuapp.com/).